The fastest way to check disk space in Linux is to open your terminal and simply run the df -h command.

 sudo yum clean all

 By default, the system and application logs are stored in the /var/log directory.
-Over time, some of these files can grow to several gigabytes in size.
+Over time, some of these files can grow to several gigabytes.

 While you could delete a log file with rm, it’s not recommended.
 A running application may still be “holding” the file open, leading to issues.
-A safer method is to truncate the file, emptying its contents without deleting it.
+A safer method is to truncate the file, which empties its contents without deleting the file itself.

 To empty a large log file, use the truncate command.
 For example, to empty a file named large-app.log: